 It’s more than just polar bears being affected.
-The rapidly changing climate is threatening our whole planet and the way we live.
+The rapidly changing climate threatens our own future.

 An overview of the key facts and figures about climate change and how it it affecting the Arctic.